Super-resolution of partially coherent bosonic sources: Theoretical limits to resolution

 \section{Theoretical limits to resolution}

-In this section, we derive the QCRB given by \eqnref{eq:QBMSE} for the parameters $\bm \theta = (s,q,\gamma_R,\gamma_I)$ and the density matrix $\xi(\bm \theta)$ of \cref{eq:xi_2_gaussians}.
-We will do so using two methods: the first involves a direct estimation of all the parameters $\bm\theta$ (\secref{subs:qfi_direct}), whilst the second is an indirect estimation that involves estimating first the purity of $\rho^{(1)}(\bm\theta)$ through which we can infer the separation of the sources by standard error propagation (\secref{subs:qfi_indirect}).
+In this section, we obtain the precisions, \eqnref{eq:precisions}, for the set of parameters $\bm \theta = (s,q,\gamma_R,\gamma_I)$, encoded in the density matrix $\xi(\bm \theta)$ of \eqnref{eq:xi_2_gaussians}.
+We consider two approaches: direct estimation of the parameters (\secref{subs:qfi_direct}), and indirect estimation via the purity of $\rho^{(1)}(\bm\theta)$, from which parameters of interest—such as the source separation—are inferred using standard error propagation (\secref{subs:qfi_indirect}).
+Our analysis involves both the case of known and nuisance parameters.
 In \secref{sec:qubit_model_validity} we show when and under what conditions the qubit model of \secref{sec:qubit_model} can be safely employed in calculating the precision limits for the parameters $\bm{\theta}$.